ZI-Youtuber/RGB-Color-Code-Python/README.md

 There is no need to worry because I will formatt the code the same way you would in a python project.

+Look into rgb color code.png for all of the color codes but don't add the RGB part.

+I'm still writing all the RGB color codes properly in main.py so it might take some time.

 Remember to subscribe to my youtube channel ==> https://www.youtube.com/channel/UC6srZpri3G-WsLy-lgO_C_w